-There are two ways to power your conveyor system: using gravity, or using an electric motor.
+There are two ways to power your conveyor systems: using gravity, or using an electric motor.
 There are such a wide variety of motors available, and they come in so many form factors, that the topic falls outside the scope of this article, however.
-We will be going into more detail about this in next week’s post.
+We will be going into more detail about this in next week’s conveyor technology education post.

 There are two different types of rollers one can use with gravity-powered conveyor: skatewheel and the regular roller.
 This type of conveyor can only be used if you intend to move items from a higher place to a lower place; it cannot convey items from the ground, up into a truck, for instance.

 Skatewheel is the best option if you are trying to move a lot of small, light items.
 Because the individual ‘wheels’ of skatewheel are so much smaller than a full roller, they can turn more easily.
 However, skatewheel also has many more moving parts, and is in a sense more fragile, so it should not be used for very heavy or large items.

 Gravity roller, then, is best used if you are unloading large trucks with heavy, regularly-sized items.

 While gravity conveyor utilized skatewheel and rollers, powered conveyor utilizes rollers and belts.